Alexandria Documentary Film Promotes Unvarnished Racial History

 $250.00 - Champion: Includes two film tickets, access to the reception, priority seating, signed poster, reserved parking, and event recognition.

-All proceeds support the ongoing work of ACRP, such as programing and remembrance events aimed at fostering healing and understanding in an effort to build a more inclusive, equitable and just community.
+All proceeds support the ongoing work of ACRP, such as programming and remembrance events aimed at fostering healing and understanding in an effort to build a more inclusive, equitable and just community.
 Buy Tickets.

 For more information and to purchase tickets, visit alexandriava.gov/Historic.